Minimalist shoes are more than a fashion statement on Pinterest. They’re the best way to protect your feet while feeling like you’re walking barefoot.

 They don’t have any stability devices or motion control.
 Minimalist shoe designers believe your foot is the best device for all of that.

-How do you measure the difference in minimalist shoes?
+How do you measure the difference in minimalist running shoes?

 Stack Height – The stack height measures your shoe sole at its thickest part, which is the center of the heel.
 Minimalist shoe designers want a low stack height to get your foot as close to the ground as possible.
 If the sole is less than 8mm, you’re looking at a great minimalist shoe sole.
 The thickest it can be is 32mm and up.